krystofl/krystofl.github.io/_posts/2019-11-13-singapore.md

 According to Malay legend, [Singapore](https://en.wikipedia.org/wiki/Singapore) was founded in the 14th century, though it was apparently mostly destroyed by the Portuguese in the 16th century, sending the island into obscurity for the next two centuries.

-That obscurity ended in 1819, when [Sir Stamford Raffles](https://en.wikipedia.org/wiki/Stamford_Raffles), who decided that Britain should replace the Netherlands as the dominant power in the region, and that Singapore was an ideal place to build a new center of trade and influence.
+That obscurity ended in 1819, when [Sir Stamford Raffles](https://en.wikipedia.org/wiki/Stamford_Raffles) decided that Britain should replace the Netherlands as the dominant power in the region, and that Singapore was an ideal place to build a new center of trade and influence.

 The British established a new free port in Singapore - meaning any vessel of any nation could come in to trade without tariffs - and the boom began.
 Singapore attracted immigrants from all over, and grew rapidly.
 The trade volume went from $400,000 Spanish dollars in 1819 to $22,000,000 by 1824, with the city’s population growing rapidly during this time.
 The British [resolved their dispute with the Dutch](https://en.wikipedia.org/wiki/Anglo-Dutch_Treaty_of_1824) in 1824, and cemented Singapore as British territory, with Britain giving up influence in modern-day Indonesia.
+The city continued to boom and expand on the strength of its trade.

 Singapore was occupied by Japan during 1942-1945, and after a brief 2-year union with Malaysia that did not go well became an independent state in 1965.

-Since independence, Singapore has rapidly modernized and remains a trade hub, with per capita GDP of some $66,000 (7th in the world - just ahead of the US), and Human Development Index (HDI) of 0.932 (9th in the world).
+Since independence, Singapore has rapidly modernized and remains a trade hub, with per capita GDP of some $66,000 (7th in the world - just ahead of the US), with a Gini coefficient of about 46 (indicating medium inequality; about the same as the US) and Human Development Index (HDI) of 0.932 (9th in the world).
 Population is about 6 million, made up ethnic Chinese, Malays, Indians, and others, who all seem to get along fine.

 {% include post_image_caption.html
    filename="IMG_20191103_205302.jpg"